dhemmat/i-ify/README.md

 I-ify is a very simple gem for converting regular text into kidspeak, substituting all vowels with "i"s.

+This gem is actually just for playing around with, but if you find it useful please let me know! =)

 ## Installation

 Add this line to your application's Gemfile: